superxc3/xcmkb/list of items/list of keyboards/40percent/corne/corne choc/readme.md

 All our boards are pre-assembled and pre-flashed.
 No flashing is required.
 Launch the app to remap key.

 ## What do you need?
-- Micro-usb cable or type c cable
+- Micro-usb cable or type c cable depends on your purchase/batch
 - 42 3/5 pins switches low profile choc (v1 only, !!v2 cannot fit)
 - 42 keycaps